NeuralCoder3/transpilation/ReadMe.md

 ### Concrete Ideas

+We can group the ideas in the following categories:
+* Interoperability
+* Program Transpilation

-[Ideas/NeuralTransformer](Ideas/NeuralTransformer): A promising but simple approach is to use unsuperised trained neural text transformers.
+[Ideas/NeuralTransformer](Ideas/NeuralTransformer): A promising but simple approach is to use unsupervised trained neural text transformers.
 These LLM (large language model) presented knowledge about many languages and their (intuitive) semantics (connection to other languages including natural language).
 The idea in this approach is to synthesize the resulting program and refine it stepwise using (automated) feedback.

+[see presentation]

 ## Applications

 Here, we collect (more) concrete ideas for applications of our approaches:
 *